mattiasaltin/mattias-leadership-toolkit/engineering-leadership-resources/org-health/psychological-safety.md

 Psychological safety is the cornerstone of high-performing teams.
 This section offers insights and strategies for creating environments where individuals feel safe to voice ideas, take risks, and learn from failure.

-Apologies for the earlier confusion.
-Here’s the resource link in the specified format:

 📄 [How to Silence Your Change Agents in 3 Simple Steps](https://substack.com/@mattias/149703729-how-to-silence-your-change-agents-in-3-simple-steps) by Mattias Altin
 An article discussing the unintentional ways organizations suppress new ideas and perspectives, leading to a loss of innovation.